megacamelus/forage-examples/readme.md

         </dependency>
 ```

-Note: for reasons I don't yet fully understand, the code seems to try to use LangChain4j 1.1.0 which is old and doesn't have all the APIs that we need.
+**NOTE**: for reasons I don't yet fully understand, the code seems to try to use LangChain4j 1.1.0 which is old and doesn't have all the APIs that we need.
+These dependecies **are defined** in both Camel and Forage, and I believe it should not be necessary to add them here.
+We need to investigate why
+this is necessary.

 ## Alternative: apply the patch